2024 Best Mechanical Engineering Schools in Alabama

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the me degree levels they offer.

-University of Alabama at Birmingham is one of the finest schools in the United States for getting a degree in mechanical engineering.
+University of Alabama at Birmingham is one of the best schools in the United States for getting a degree in mechanical engineering.
 Located in the midsize city of Birmingham, UAB is a public university with a very large student population.
 A Best Colleges rank of #260 out of 2,217 schools nationwide means UAB is a great university overall.

-USA is a fairly large public university located in the midsize city of Mobile.
+USA is a fairly large public university located in the city of Mobile.
 This university ranks 8th out of 40 colleges for overall quality in the state of Alabama.

-Located in the midsize city of Normal, AAMU is a public university with a moderately-sized student population.
+Located in the city of Normal, AAMU is a public university with a moderately-sized student population.
 This university ranks 39th out of 40 colleges for overall quality in the state of Alabama.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.